Stephen King: Views and activism

 In April 2008, King spoke out against HB 1423, a bill pending in the Massachusetts state legislature that would restrict or ban the sale of violent video games to anyone under the age of 18.
 King argued that such laws allow legislators to ignore the economic divide between the rich and poor and the easy availability of guns, which he believed were the actual causes of violence.
 In 2013 King published an essay titled Guns, which discusses the gun debate in the wake of the Sandy Hook Elementary School shooting.
 King called for gun owners to support a ban on automatic and semi-automatic weapons.

 In June 2018, King called for the release of the Ukrainian filmmaker Oleg Sentsov, who was jailed in Russia.
 In July 2022, Stephen King appeared in a video call with the Russian pranksters Vovan and Lexus who played the role of Volodymyr Zelenskyy.
-In the call Stephen King said "You can always find things about people to pull them down.
+In the call, King said "You can always find things about people to pull them down.
 Washington and Jefferson were slave owners—that doesn't mean they didn't do many good things to the United States of America.
 There are always people who have flaws, we are humans.
 On the whole, I think Bandera is a great man, and you're a great man, and Viva Ukraine!"
 However, King later realized that he was pranked and apologized on Twitter, noting that he was not the only victim and "other victims who fell for these guys include J. K. Rowling, Prince Harry, and Justin Trudeau".

-In November 2023, King wrote on X that the United States has been providing aid and arms to Israel for decades.

-Two days after the assassination of conservative activist Charlie Kirk, King posted on X, "He advocated stoning gays to death.
-Just sayin'."
-The comment sparked backlash, leading King to issue an apology in a later tweet.